Healthy Homes Assessment Te Hauke

 Rental Property Home Assessments Te Hauke

-Areas of rental properties that are impacted to the Healthy Homes Standard in Te Hauke include each:
+The areas of rental property that are affected with the Healthy Homes Standard in Te Hauke include each:

 • Bedrooms